David Bell (baseball): Cincinnati Reds

 On October 21, 2018, the Cincinnati Reds announced Bell had been hired as the 63rd manager in franchise history.
 The contract spans three years with a club option for a fourth.

-In an April 7, 2019 game against the Pittsburgh Pirates, Bell was ejected after his role in a bench clearing incident involving Chris Archer, Derek Dietrich, Yasiel Puig, Amir Garrett, Keone Kela, and Felipe Vázquez.
-This was Bell’s first career managerial ejection.
+In an April 7, 2019, game against the Pittsburgh Pirates, Bell was ejected after his role in a bench clearing incident involving Chris Archer, Derek Dietrich, Yasiel Puig, Amir Garrett, Keone Kela, and Felipe Vázquez.
+This was Bell's first career managerial ejection.
 Bell received a one-game suspension following the incident on April 9.
 On July 30, 2019, another bench-clearing mash-up occurred between the Reds and Pirates, with Bell (who had been ejected from the game in the previous half-inning) involved in it.
 On August 1, 2019, Bell received a 6-game suspension without eligibility to appeal.

 On September 22, 2021, Bell agreed to a two-year contract extension with the Reds.

+On July 28, 2023, Bell agreed to a contract extension with the Reds through 2026.
+However, on September 22, 2024, the Reds fired Bell with five games left in the season.

 Managerial record

+Front office career

+On November 15, 2024, the Toronto Blue Jays hired Bell to the concurrent roles of vice president of baseball operations and assistant general manager.